n47h4ni3l/Stream-Deck/README.md

 Wayland mode automatically activates when `XDG_SESSION_TYPE=wayland` or `WAYLAND_DISPLAY` is set.

 `LD_PRELOAD` is cleared automatically to avoid conflicts with Steam's overlay.

-If Electron or Chromium refuses to start due to sandbox errors on SteamOS, pass the `--no-sandbox` flag using `ELECTRON_EXTRA_FLAGS` or by including it in `CHROMIUM_CMD`.
+The launcher adds `--no-sandbox` when run as `root`.
+If Electron or Chromium still refuses to start, pass additional flags using `ELECTRON_EXTRA_FLAGS` or include them in `CHROMIUM_CMD`.

 ---